 CIN1 corresponds to Low-Grade Squamous Intraepithelial Lesion (LSIL), whereas CIN2-3 correspond to High-Grade Squamous Intraepithelial Lesion (HSIL).
 A strong association between these precursor lesions and HPV infection has been investigated, where LSIL is strongly associated with lowintermediate risk HPV, and HSIL is associated to high risk HPV.
 Therefore, the first feature that has to be identified and reported is the presence and the grade of dysplasia with possible HPV association.In the presence of cervical carcinoma we identify main microscopic features and measurements of uterine cervix colposcopy biopsy, which should be provided in the pathology report:

 Also, the immunohistochemistry (p16 and Ki-67 staining) assists in the histological differential diagnosis of precursors to reactive and metaplastic epithelium.
 For invasive cervical carcinoma, stage is the strongest prognostic factor [Lax, 2011].
-Therefore, both the information retrieved from the sample stained with H&E, as well as from the sample stained immunohistochemically is important for the diagnosis and the management of a patient.

 Moreover, a correct WHO classification is very important for metastatic tumors since there is therapeutic implication of distinguishing histological subtypes such as adenocarcinoma and squamous cell carcinoma.
 The identification of new therapeutic targets over the past decade resulted in an urgent need for a classification system for both non-resection specimens (particularly small biopsies) and cytology samples.
 For this reason an accurate and specific pathology report is important to establish diagnosis and patient’s treatment.